-It’s important to note that I’d feel comfortable driving most any headphone here.
+It’s important to note that I’d feel comfortable driving most any headphones here.
 Power output specs aren’t overrated, but they sometimes don’t tell the whole story.

 There have been plenty of times when I thought a headphone wouldn’t sound loud enough out of a certain amp but many times I was pleasantly surprised.
 Some examples include a K240 600 Ohm out of an E10K (yes you read that right), an HD600 paired with a FiiO Q1 MK II, etc.